olicooper/abp-queryfilter-test/README.md

 This solution should fix various issues which have been raised in the past - see [linked issues](#linked-issues).

+I am also planning on integrating [these changes](https://github.com/abpframework/abp/compare/dev...olicooper:pr/data-filtering-updates) to ABP's DataFilters to facilitate this project.

+## The method

+1. Disable the use of global query filters (the ABP `ModelBuilder.OnModelCreating()` query filter generation code is bypassed, so no calls to `Entity.UseQueryFilter()`)
+2. Intercept the query compilation and append the appropriate data filters

 ### Usage example
 ```csharp
 using (DataFilter.Enable<ISoftDelete())